puay12/mydrakorlist/README.md

 # My Drakor Lists

-This is a simple CRUD flutter project to display the korean drama lists that I have been watched or I am interested to watch.
+This is a simple CRUD flutter project to display the Korean drama lists I have watched or am interested in.
-The project was **intentionally** developed implementing **clean architecture** and **clean code**.
+The project was **intentionally** developed by implementing **clean architecture** and **clean code**.
 This project is part of product-based learning in class.

 ## State Management Used